-With the trend toward companies of all sizes migrating to cloud architectures, Jeremy Castile, product marketing manager at APCON, discusses the impact of this movement on network traffic monitoring and security needs.
+With the trend toward companies of all sizes migrating to cloud architectures, we discuss the impact of this movement on network traffic monitoring and security needs.

 Why are organizations deploying virtual network architectures?